Picking the best sounding exhaust for Toyota tundra can be a herculean task with so many brands available to choose from.

 Why Flowmaster 817692 is the Best Brand for Toyota Tundra Exhaust System?

 Flowmaster 817692, which has proven to be the best for Toyota Tundra.
-Thanks to its tuned dyno, which guarantees maximum performance and a factory-fitted pair of mufflers amongst a host of other unique features, it is highly recommended not just within the Flowmaster family in particular but also the exhaust system industry as a whole.
+Thanks to its tuned dyno, which guarantees maximum performance, and a factory-fitted pair of mufflers amongst a host of other unique features, it is highly recommended within the Flowmaster family and the exhaust system industry.

 However, several other brands have joined the fray, hitting the market with designs of their own, which have proven worthy competition for the Flowmaster brand.